OpenTranslationBible/open-bible/en-GB/16.Nehemiah/md/nehemiah-12.md

 ## Nehemiah 12:11

-Joiada the father of Jonathan, and Jonathan the father of Jaddua.
+Joiada became the father of Jonathan, and Jonathan became the father of Jaddua.

 ## Nehemiah 12:12